absmach/supermq/pkg/sdk/go/README.md

-# Magistrala Go SDK
+# SuperMQ Go SDK

-Go SDK, a Go driver for Magistrala HTTP API.
+Go SDK, a Go driver for SuperMQ HTTP API.

 Does both system administration (provisioning) and messaging.